 Getting into the habit of cutting threads to the same length will make your work easier, reduce knots, and make the most of your floss.
 But what is the ideal thread length for cross stitch?
 Here's a simple trick that doesn't require a tape measure: take the thread from your fingertips to your elbow.
 This is considered the ideal length for cross stitch threads because it's not too long to form knots and not too short, so you don't have to change the thread too often.

-There are many opinions on the order in which stitches should be made to form cross stitches.
+There are various opinions on the best order to make stitches in cross stitch.
 In my opinion, you can choose the order that feels most comfortable for you, but try to consistently follow that order throughout your project.

 The embroidery hoop was a game-changer for me.
 While you can embroider on fabric without any assistance, support, or frame, a hoop is such a simple, affordable, and durable tool -there's really no reason not to use it.
 Hoops consist of two rings that can be tightened or loosened with a screw.
 Simply place the fabric between the rings, and it will become taut and firm, making embroidery much easier and faster.
 You can find hoops in craft stores, haberdasheries, or online shops.
 As mentioned earlier, they are very inexpensive and will last a lifetime.
 I recommend getting three different sizes: one for smaller details, one for medium-sized projects, and one for larger and more demanding projects.
 And of course, you can also use the hoop as the frame for your cross stitch project!